-By arranging the cuts to minify empty space, overall waste can be significantly reduced.
+By arranging the cuts to minimize empty space, overall waste can be significantly reduced.
 Nested machining is the same concept as arranging cookie stamps on rolled out dough to make the most cookies from one roll.

-This efficiency in material usage also promotes environmentally responsible manufacturing
+This efficiency in material usage also promotes environmentally-responsible manufacturing.

 A variety of machines for a variety of uses